coderefinery/mma/_episodes/07-cffi.md

 The first file contains a function `get_lib_handle` which tells CFFI where to find the header file and the dynamic library from which CFFI creates a Python interface.

-We have places this function into a separate file so that you can reuse it for different libraries.
+We have placed this function into a separate file so that you can reuse it for different libraries.

 The second file, `__init__.py` is the package interface file which exposes 3